Charles-Wu-Chen/wechatbot-refactor/README.md

 # wechatbot-refactor
-refactor wechatbot project with cleaner architeture
+Refactor wechatbot project with Clean/Hexagonal architeture based on the book "Get Your Hands Dirty on Clean Architecture" by @TomHombergs.